PatrickCallaghan/datastax-metadata-search/README.md

     select * from historic_data where key = 'NASDAQ-APKT-close' limit 50;

+Alternatively, when the metadata is created for the first time, we can create a unique key that will always be the key (along with a variant) for the time series data.
+Eg.

+    select ts_id from metadata where solr_query = '{"q":"attributes_Exchange:NASDAQ", "fq":"attributes_Ticker:APKT"}';

 To remove the tables and the schema, run the following.

     mvn clean compile exec:java -Dexec.mainClass="com.datastax.demo.SchemaTeardown"